 - High self-reported stress levels 7-10 [in Mary’s case stress is at a 10]

-Insulin is released to offset blood sugar levels from eating.
-That’s supposed to happen but when there’s too much of it going on and you’re already in a perfect storm during midlife with all of your hormone changes amplifying mistakes you unintentionally make, then fat storage increases and fat burning comes to a halt.
+When food enters your body, insulin is released to offset blood sugar levels.
+That’s supposed to happen, but when there’s too much blood sugar, and you’re already in a perfect storm during midlife with hormone changes, then fat storage increases and fat burning comes to a halt.

 First, you want to understand how to avoid too much blood sugar and insulin sabotage.

 When you eat too much, or too much sugar, blood sugar levels will rise.
 Did you know the same is true when you eat too little?
-You can have elevated blood sugar if you’re a chronic dieter going low carb.
+You can have elevated blood sugar if you are a chronic dieter or going low carb.

-There are plenty of signs that you’ve got elevated cortisol.
+There are plenty of signs that you have elevated cortisol.
 You’re short with people (or yourself) and moody.
 You’re indecisive, you can’t focus, and small things set you off.
-They really aren’t the “thing” but you’ve got too much else on your plate and nothing recharging your batteries.
 You don’t sleep much, and potentially don’t sleep well when you do go to bed.
 You operate more on coffee than food.
 You can go and go and rise to the occasion, but then you just drop.
 You’re probably known as a warrior, someone who gets it done at all costs.
 The problem is, the costs are yours.